Frederoche/Webgl-FFT-Ocean-/README.md

 The static, dynamic Phillips spectrum and the inverse FFT of it is displayed on the left panel.

 To run the program:
-- use nodejs app.js.
+- Use nodejs app.js.

 Commands:
   - W: toggle wireframe
-  - left, right, up down arrow: directions, displacement
+  - Left, right, up down arrow: directions, displacement
   - a,z: pitch,

 Small program written in typescript.
 It displays a wave constructed by the inverse FFT of the Phillips spectrum.

+Further work:
+ - The sun is missing, should be aaded in the skybox shader
+ - Better and more realistic scattering should be implemented

 <img src="https://github.com/Frederoche/Webgl-FFT-Ocean-/raw/master/waves1.PNG" width="600" style="max-width:100%;">
 <img src="https://github.com/Frederoche/Webgl-FFT-Ocean-/raw/master/Capture.PNG" width="600" style="max-width:100%;">